CommandShiftHQ/interview-prep/README.md

 If you have interesting questions that should make this list feel free to open a pull request.

 Don't forget interview is a chance for you to get to know the company as well!
 So you're interviewing them at the same time.
-You can find [a list of questions to ask here.](https://github.com/viraptor/reverse-interview).
+You can find [a list of questions to ask here.](https://github.com/viraptor/reverse-interview) and [some more here.](https://theworst.dev/interview-questions-for-interviewees/)

 Ersel's 6 Questions: